A simple usage example¶

 In this particular use case, astroalign can be of great help to automatize the process.

-After we load our images into numpy arrays, we simple choose one to be the source image to be transformed, and the other to be the target.
+After we load our images into numpy arrays, we simple choose one to be the source image and the other to be the target.

 The usage for this simple most common case would be as follows: